Sunday, 24 November 2024

 The system lists 101 species of birds detected in the last 12 month (December to December).

-I suspect some of these (where only 1 or 2 detections occurred for a given species) are species errors, but the 2 recordings of cuckoo in June appear genuine.
+I suspect some of these are species errors (maybe where only a small number of detections occurred for a given species) , but the 2 recordings of cuckoo in June appear genuine.
 And as we are just a mile or two from the Pagham RSPB Reserve, the vast majority are certainly possible (e.g. Canada Goose, Northern Lapwing, Whooper Swan, kingfisher & so on).

 However the single, mid-day recording of a tawny owl does seem a little suspect.
 It scrapes in with a %confidence of 75.97%, although the recordings certainly include an 'owl like' sound (...and owls have been heard on our estate at night).